Shimoga

 The city is 569 m above sea level and is surrounded by lush green paddy fields, arecanut and coconut groves.
 It is located 267 km from the state capital Bangalore and 195 km from the port city Mangalore.

 History

 The name of the city is derived from the term "shivmoga".
-A version of the etymology is the story that Shiva drank the Tunga River water using "Mogge", hence the name Shiva-mogga".
-Another version of the etymology is that the name is derived from the term "Sihi-Mogge", meaning "sweet pot".
+A version of the etymology is the story that Shiva drank the Tunga River hence the name "Shiva-Mukha" which means the "face of Shiva".
+Another version of the etymology is that the name is derived from the term Sihi-Mogge, meaning "sweet pot".